Background image

 by Joseph Salerno

 The beginning of a child’s life comes with countless uncertainties.
-Sadly, for some children, one of those unknowns is what substances of abuse they were exposed to in their mother’s womb.
+Sadly, for some children, one of those unknowns is what substances they were exposed to in their mother’s womb.
 When this is the case, it becomes a mission to find the answer, ultimately to improve the welfare of that child going forward.
 Drug testing of newborn specimens, such as umbilical cord and meconium, is the primary tool for answering that question.

 Yet, we sometimes get so caught up in the idea of testing babies for substance exposure that we forget there is an opportunity to make a difference sooner.
 We miss the opportunity to extend our mission and help mothers fight the disease of addiction before the baby is born.
 Why wait to find out if a child was exposed to drugs, alcohol, or cigarettes in utero, when we can try to stop it before it happens?

-Substance abuse by pregnant women has increased over the past three decades.
+Substance use by pregnant women has increased over the past three decades.
 In the United States, more than 225,000 children are born each year with prenatal exposure to illicit substances.
 This is a conservative estimate, and does not include the number of newborns exposed to alcohol and cigarette smoking in utero.
 According to the most recent statistics from the National Survey on Drug Use and Health, 5.4% of pregnant women between the ages of 15-44 years will use an illicit substance during their pregnancy.
 In that same group, 9.4% will consume alcohol while pregnant; 2.3% will consume enough alcohol to raise their blood alcohol level above the level of 0.08% blood alcohol concentration.
 15.4% of pregnant women will smoke during their pregnancy, not including the use of vaporizer electronic cigarettes, for which there is currently no data.

 Addiction is a serious disease that can improve with treatment.
 Pregnancy may be the one time in a woman’s life when she would be open to treating important issues like drug and alcohol abuse.
 Pregnant women are more likely to seek any assistance from a healthcare provider, offering physicians a unique opportunity to help women contend with substance abuse.
 Regard for the welfare of a growing child is a powerful driving force to help a woman make positive decisions for her own health and future.